 Day 3: Zilker Park

 Depending on when you travel to Austin, you may be catching one of the many exciting festivals taking place at Zilker Park.
 This iconic location features big-name acts such as the Austin City Limits Music Festival and Zilker Kite Festival.
-Every other day you can enjoy access to Lady Bird Lake or the Barton Springs.
+Every other day you can enjoy access to Lady Bird Lake or Barton Springs.

 Day 4: Texas State Capitol